St Margaret's Parish Church

 In the centre of the Nave floor is an interesting slab memorial to Sir John Duck (aka “Durham’s Dick Whittington”) and his wife.
 Duck had arrived in the city penniless, and became a butcher’s apprentice.
 Over the years he rose to be a successful butcher and coal-owner; in time he married his master’s daughter, became mayor of the city and was eventually knighted by Charles II.

 The Madonna and Child on the pillar by the Lady Chapel dates from the 1990s.
 It was sculpted by a local man, Brian Scraton, and is designed to reflect universal motherhood.
+The poet Gordon Jackson wrote a poem inspired by the Madonna and Child statue in St Margaret's, which has now been set to music.
+It can be listened to here

 Most of the woodwork in the Church is Victorian though the wood of the pews is older, having been recycled from the ‘box pews’ that formerly filled the Church.
 The furniture in the Lady Chapel was given in memory of parishioners who fell in the Second World War.